 An employee who wants to switch from full-time to part-time can negotiate this directly with their employer.
 Both sides may agree to change the working hours at any time.
-If no agreement is reached, the Part-Time and Fixed-Term Employment Act (TzBfG) grants a legal right to part-time work.
-This right applies under certain conditions.
+If no agreement is reached, the Part-Time and Fixed-Term Employment Act (TzBfG) grants under certain requirements a legal right to part-time work.
 The law defines who qualifies, how to apply, and when the employer must accept or reject the request.
-Other laws also grant part-time rights in specific situations, such as during parental leave or while providing care.
+Other statutes also grant part-time rights in specific situations, such as during parental leave or while providing care.
 You can find out more about this in the following article.

 The most important information at a glance: